ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

 	*
 		- w

-		- is an optional one-dimensional array of size m and type double, that holds the values $w$ of the weights on the residuals in the least-squares objective function.
+		- is an optional one-dimensional array of size o and type double, that holds the values $w$ of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be NULL.

 	*
 		- eval_prec